 In an emergency situation, where guests have arrived from out of town within days of the wedding, obviously you will have to do the quickest route and call your guests or visit them in person, if that is possible, to deliver the bad news.
 If you cannot do it yourself, then this is where you can rely on your parents, siblings or even your wedding party to step up and help.

 If in doubt, communicate to your guests right away to let them know that there may be a change and that you will let them know as things develop.
 The more you keep them in the loop, the happier they will be should things change.
-The last thing you want to do is to upset them, knowing that they will be spending quite a bit of money traveling to celebrate with you, purchasing you gifts, etc… So, repay them with as much kindness as you can by keeping them abreast of the situation as quickly as possible.
+The last thing you want to do is to upset them, knowing that they will be spending quite a bit of money traveling to celebrate with you, purchasing you those expensive gifts (that some would only consider as expensive creative gifts for girlfriend).
+So, repay them with as much kindness as you can by keeping them abreast of the situation as quickly as possible.
 They will appreciate it very much and look forward to celebrating with you when your big day actually arrives!